ChiLiubio/file2meco/README.md

 # file2meco
-Conversion between files from some tools and microtable.
+Conversion between files from some tools and microtable object in microeco.

 ## Install file2meco